cldwalker/ltfiles/README.md

 ## Usage

-* To use any custom commands, `Ctrl-Space` and search for 'ltfiles'.
+* To use any custom commands, `Ctrl-Space` and search for 'User'.
 * Plugins I use will be in plugin.edn.
 * Behavior and keys are in settings/.